Avanade/Beef/samples/MyEf.Hr/docs/Employee-Search.md

 ## Data repository

-During the initial database set up process the `Employee` table (with a subset of columns) was enabled via code-generation leveraging an Entity Framework model class.
+During the initial database set up process the `Employee` table was enabled via code-generation leveraging an Entity Framework model class.
 This will be used to perform the query operations so that we can leverage .NET's LINQ-style query filtering and sorting.

 <br/>